Complete Stabilizer Guide

 Purpose

-Keys that need stabilizers are the big ones: the spacebar, both shifts, Enter/Return, Backspace, and the larger keys on a numpad like 0 and Enter/Plus.
+The keys that need them are the big ones.
+Spacebar, both shifts, Enter, Backspace, and the larger numpad keys.

-Mechanically, a stabilizer uses a metal wire to link two points under the keycap.
-Housings on each side let the wire pivot so both sides of a wide key move together.
-When stabilizers are tuned well, the key feels controlled; when they’re not, you get rattle, ticking, or a sticky “mushy” spacebar.
+Mechanically, a stabilizer uses a metal wire under the keycap.
+The housings let both sides of a wide key move together.
+When the stabilizer is tuned well, the key feels controlled.
+When it is not, you get rattle, ticking, or a mushy spacebar.

 Stabilizer Types